Anthony Arnett: In 1980s and 1990s

 He opened his first Wing Chun School in Maryland, co-opened a second school in 1983 then in 1986 he opened the first Traditional Wing Chun School in Georgia and opened the second Wing Chun School in Augusta, Georgia, in 1987 before finally settling to teach in Jacksonville, Florida.

 In 1984 he became an East Coast Grand Champion then became Grand Champion in Fighting and Forms while competing in Georgia in 1989.

-In 1993 he was Grand Champion in Continuous Sparring for the 3rd year in a row.
-Arnett retained the Division Championship title for 6 years in a row and retained the Division Championship title in the Tri State Circuit.
+In 1993 he was Grand Champion in Continuous Sparring for 3 consecutive years.
+Arnett retained the Division Championship title for 6 consecutive years and retained the Division Championship title in the Tri State Circuit.

 In 1996 he completed a three volume video series on Arnett Sport Kung Fu starring Grandmaster William Cheung and himself.
 In 1998 he opened his first private lessons studio exclusively for one on one sessions in Jacksonville, Florida.
 Arnett started promoting tournament training camps and seminars in 1999.